 A stroke or “brain attack” kills brain cells.
 Exactly where and how many brain cells die determines the resulting disability.

 Stroke is the leading cause of disability among adults in the U.S. It is the fifth leading cause of death in the country.
 Every year almost 800,000 people have a stroke.
 This means that a stroke happens every 40 seconds.
 A stroke kills someone every four minutes.

-Fortunately, moderate drinkers are much less likely than others to suffer a stroke.
+The good news is that moderate drinkers are much less likely than others to have a stroke.
 Things that are good for heart health also tend to be good for the brain.
 Discover more at Risk of Stroke Reduced by Moderate Alcohol Consumption.

 Type 2 diabetes (adult-onset diabetes) is a very serious disease.
 It’s especially harmful to the kidneys, nerves, and eyes.
 It can lead to problems such as blindness, impotence, loss of limbs, and death.
 The disease also increases the risk of heart disease and stroke.
 Tens of millions of people around the world suffer from diabetes.
 And many more are at risk of the disease.

-Extensive research clearly shows that drinking alcohol in moderation reduces the risk of developing diabetes.
+Research clearly shows that moderate drinking reduces the risk of developing diabetes.
 Learn more at Drinking Alcohol and Type 2 Diabetes.